Advertisement

 Pushed up by the force of the water, the eggs seem to almost dance in the spray, creating a beautiful, hypnotic, if not slightly comical scene.

-The trick to make it dance is to blow the egg yolk and white out of the shell through a tiny hole made in the bottom and leave the whole shell intact.
+The trick to making it dance is to blow the egg yolk and white out of the shell through a tiny hole made in the bottom and leave the whole shell intact.

-You can see the dancing eggs in fountains across the city in locations such as Barcelona Cathedral, the Frederic Marès Museum, the Marítim Museum, Casa de l’Ardiaca and Palau Lloctinent, as well as in 16 others you can see here
+You can see the dancing eggs in fountains across the city in locations such as Barcelona Cathedral, the Frederic Marès Museum, the Marítim Museum, Casa de l’Ardiaca and Palau Lloctinent, as well as 13 others.
+You can find out where here

 This means that it's also a chance to get to visit little-known squares in palaces, churches and other places you can't normally access without paying a fee.

-2022 is the first year that Barcelona's Corpus Christi celebrations have been proclaimed as a Heritage Festival of National Interest too.
+Last year in 2022 Barcelona celebrated the 700th anniversary of the Corpus Christi procession and it was the first year that Barcelona's Corpus Christi celebrations were proclaimed as a Heritage Festival of National Interest.

 See how the egg dances in Barcelona.
 Photo: Esme Fox